-Va.
-Code § 24.2-410.1 requires the DMV to ask all customers to identify their citizenship status.
-On a monthly basis, the DMV shares the list of individuals who responded “No” to the citizenship question with the Va.
-Dept. of Elections.
+Virginia Code § 24.2-410.1 requires the DMV to ask all customers to identify their citizenship status.
+On a monthly basis, the DMV shares the list of individuals who responded “No” to the citizenship question with the Virginia Department of Elections.
 The list is compared to the list of existing registered voters, and any potential matches are provided to the appropriate local general registrar for further review and processing.

 13. How are deceased individuals removed from the list of registered voters?

 Pursuant to Virginia Code § 24.2-404.3 and 24.2-408, the Virginia Department of Elections is required ensure that voters who have died are removed from the voter registration list in a timely manner.
 The Code of Virginia § 24.2-404.3 requires the Virginia Department of Elections to conduct a match of the voter registration list against the list of deceased persons maintained by the Social Security Administration (SSA).
 The SSA distributes its death records through the U.S. Department of Commerce’s National Technical Information Service (NTIS).
 The Code of Virginia § 24.2-408 requires the Bureau of Vital Statistics (BVS) at the Virginia Department of Health to provide the Virginia Department of Elections a monthly list of those who have died in the previous month.
 Currently, the BVS uploads a monthly file to the Virginia Department of Elections containing these records.